 How Startups Can Improve Their Engineering Offer Processes

-Then the offer goes out and the candidate suddenly becomes less responsive.
+Then the offer goes out and the candidate suddenly becomes… less responsive 👻.
+A few days later, they decline 😭

 At first glance these look like offer stage problems, but we actually categorize them as interview process problems, or information collection problems.
 We see most offers go south for one of 2 reasons: